 Halloween is a time when witches fly, black cats prowl and zombies rise from the grave.
 But it is also a time for magic.
 No, not supernatural charms, spells or incantations but the time honoured practise of prestidigitation.
-October 31 is not only Halloween, it is also International Magic Day.
+October 31 is not only Halloween, but it is also International Magic Day.
 Chosen because it was on this date in 1926 that the most famous magician who ever lived, died.
 Harry Houdini, the man that no chains or cuffs could hold, quietly slipped out of this world in a Detroit hospital.

 Magicians are really scientists.
 Of course, they pretend not to be.
 They amaze their audience with effects that appear to defy the laws of nature.
-But "appear" is the key word.
+But "appear" is the keyword.
 What is really happening is quite different from what the audience thinks is happening.
 Magicians actually make use of very down to earth scientific principles to make the "impossible" possible.
 One of Houdini's favourite tricks was the production of lit candles from various pockets.
-This "miracle" was performed by imbedding a match in the wax beside the candle's wick and wrapping a piece of sandpaper, clipped to the inside of the pocket, around it.
+This "miracle" was performed by embedding a match in the wax beside the candle's wick and wrapping a piece of sandpaper, clipped to the inside of the pocket, around it.
 When the candle was rapidly pulled, the match and the wick were ignited.

 Ehrich Weiss, later to become Harry Houdini, was born in Budapest, Hungary in 1874 but emigrated with his family to Appleton, Wisconsin at a very young age.
 (Harry himself always claimed to have been born in America.)
 Legend has it that young Ehrich never cried, he lay silently in his crib, his eyes darting back and forth with curiosity.
 When as a youngster he visited a circus in Appleton and saw a magician pull rabbits out of a hat and cut off and restore a man's arm, his future was sealed.
 He was going to be a magician!